LoraV/LoraV.github.io/_posts/2019-10-31-postcards.markdown

 ![Greetings from Arizona]({{site.baseurl}}/public/postcard1.png)

 Hello Pen Pal!
 Mom and Dad and my brother and sister and I are on a road trip to Santa Fe to visit Grandma.
 Dad said we should stop at Bedrock City.
 There were dinosaur statues and a volcano and a dinosaur slide.
-Dad said I should go down the slide, but the slide wasn't very fast and I had to pull myself down the slidewith my hands on the rail but then I just stood up because I was close to the ground.
+Dad said I should go down the slide, but the slide wasn't very fast and I had to pull myself down the slide with my hands on the rail but then I just stood up because I was close to the ground.
 There was also a giant pair of teeth in the dentist's office there.
 It was kind of scary.

 [Insert-your-name-here]